Locating the Lemniscate

 Here are a few ways to expand it as an integral:

-It is somewhat enlightening to sit and contemplate how all of these can mean the same thing.
+I found it somewhat enlightening to sit and contemplate how all of these can mean the same thing despite the fact that we started out describing a tetrahedron.

-We can invert the formula for \(V_{2k}\) into something which gives a “definition” of the factorial in terms of it:
+We can invert the formula for \(V_{2k}\) into something which gives a “definition” of the factorial in terms of the volume:

 \[\begin{aligned} k! &= \frac{T_k(a)}{a^k} = \frac{V_{2k}(r)}{(\pi r^2)^k} = \frac{V_{2k}(r)}{V_2(r)^k} \end{aligned}\]

-Maybe we simplify by dropping the radial factors.
+Maybe we simplify now by dropping the radial factors.
 After all the factorial is only really describing the dimensionality of the space, how many permutations of its axes there are, and the radii only serve to turn this into a volume.
-With \(T_k = T_k(1)\) and \(V_{2k} = V_{2k(r)}\),
+With \(T_k = T_k(1)\) and \(V_{2k} = V_{2k}(1)\),

 \[k! = T_k = \frac{V_{2k}}{\pi^k} = \frac{V_{2k}}{V_2^k}\]

-The only way I can imagine making actual sense of a formula like that is if we can think of a geometric space in which it is actually the case: some sense in which \(S_k\), the symmetric group on \(k\) elements, can be identified perhaps with a quotient \(D^{2k}/(D^1)^k\), where \(D^n\) is an \(n\) disk (the interior of an \(n\)-ball), and then our equation is expressing its volume.
+The only way I can imagine making actual sense of a formula like that is if we can think of a geometric space in which it is actually the case.
+That would be some situation in which \(S_k\), the symmetric group on \(k\) elements, can be identified perhaps with a quotient \(D^{2k}/(D^2)^k\), where \(D^n\) is an \(n\) disk (the interior of an \(n\)-ball), and then our equation is expressing its volume.

 An LLM informs me that in the case where \(X = D^2\), the \(2\)-disc (that is, the interior of the \(2\)-ball).
 Then \(D^2\) turns out to have symmetric product